rom1v/blog.rom1v.com/_posts/2019-05-21-a-new-core-playlist-for-vlc-4.md

 ### Desynchronization

 However, **the core playlist may not be used as a direct data source for a list model**.
-In other word, the functions of a list model must not delegate the calls to the core playlist.
+In other words, the functions of a list model must not delegate the calls to the core playlist.

 To understand why, let's consider a typical sequence of calls executed by a view